clojure/core.rrb-vector/README.md

 runtimes have a different name on your system than what is used there.

-Prerequisites: Java, Leiningen, and either or both of Node.js and Spidermonkey JavaScript run time environments.
+Prerequisites: Java, Leiningen, and either or both of Node.js and SpiderMonkey JavaScript run time environments.

 To run normal Clojure tests, plus the `collection-check` tests, but no ClojureScript tests: